sesav/invoice-generator/README.md

 ## Requiremrnts

-There are no requirements and additional dependencies it will work on (Windows/Linux/MacOS).
+There are no requirements or additional dependencies, it works on Windows, Linux, and macOS.